linkerd/website/linkerd.io/content/blog/2023/0525-osm-migration.md

 migration for this function.

-As of Linkerd 2.13, you can also use HTTPRoute resources for traffic splitting; this may be a better option for the long run.
+As of Linkerd 2.13, you can also use HTTPRoute resources for traffic splitting.
+This will be a better option for the long run, although it will (of course) require rewriting your TrafficSplit resources using HTTPRoutes with weights.

 #### TrafficTarget and HTTPRouteGroup